dlcs/protagonist/docs/rfcs/022-stub-assets.md

 > [!NOTE]
 > Is this of use?
 Or would we need to see what path rewrite requirements would be before we determine what to do here?

 An alternative might be to have different values based on whether the space is 0 or not.
-A common customer configuration is to have a Customer/Space per environment, in these instances we would likely want to differentiate between space 0 or not.
+A common customer configuration is to have a Customer/Space per environment, in these instances we would likely want to differentiate between space 0 and not.
 E.g.

 * Canonical image: `https://example.dlcs/iiif-img/2/10/asset`
 * Custom image: `https://customer.host/images/asset`